 Some examples of sexual harassment include:

-If you think that you are being sexually harassed at work, or you have been sexually assaulted, you don’t have to put up with it.
+If you are being sexually harassed at work, or you have been sexually assaulted, you don’t have to put up with it.
 The steps you take will depend on your workplace and how comfortable you feel speaking up.

 It is important to get the help that you need, so see a doctor if you feel depressed, anxious or if you have been sexually assaulted or physically injured.
 If you feel in danger:

-For more information on the above, we recommend you download the full Fact Sheet.
+For more information about sexual harassment, we recommend you download the ‘Sexual Harassment’ Fact Sheet.

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.